Pragya2393-mishra/Player-Analytics/README.md

 • http://sofifa.com/ : players and teams attributes from EA Sports FIFA games.
 FIFA series and all FIFA assets property of EA Sports.

-**The Data Processing folder contains files for data processing and feature extraction The Data Modeling folder consists of the discussed 4 modelling implementations The implementation folder consists of the source code for the flask app created The implementation rar file contains the actual distribution package for running this predictive report. ** ** For further details, the entire project report can be found on this link: https://drive.google.com/file/d/1s6hOQy2qrnAsZQEjghq68XPnPs2xUay1/view?usp=sharing **
+** For further details, the entire project report can be found on this link: https://drive.google.com/file/d/1s6hOQy2qrnAsZQEjghq68XPnPs2xUay1/view?usp=sharing **